fcarlone/google-book-search/README.md

 JavaScript - for the applications logic
 Bootstrap - front-end framework used to create modern websites and making the application responsive

+### Cloning this Repository:

+If you are planning to clone this repository, follow the instructions in the .env.instructions file.

 ### Heroku Deployment:

 The application is deployed using the Heroku cloud platform.
 You can visit the site at: